gapope/Envisionate/README.md

 ### WHENEVER:

 - Build pitch (draft under purpose)
-    - We need a cool-ass name leell

-- Submit our build to the McHacks site by 10am Sun

 - ~~if we have time we can register a domain and make a site with HTML and CSS but only if we have extra time (also note that registering a domain takes hours)~~